 * Two letters of recommendations are required for all fellowships.

 * Using Carleton faculty or staff as recommenders is usually the best choice.
 Non-Carleton recommenders may disadvantage you, as they may not know Carleton, and the selection committee does not know them.
 Use your best judgment in this, as in all other areas.

-To Apply: Applicants should submit ONE double-sided hard copy of their APPLICATION to Karen in the Office of Student Fellowships, Laird 132.
+To Apply: Applicants should submit ONE double-sided hard copy of their APPLICATION to Karen in the Dean of the College Office, Laird 131.
 An electronic copy should also be submitted to Karen Moldenhauer.